oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_build_run_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Name of the Build source.
-This must be unique within a BuildSourceCollection.
+                                            <div>Name of the build source.
+This must be unique within a build source collection.
 The name can be used by customers to locate the working directory pertinent to this repository.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">name_example</div>
                                     </td>
             </tr>